axodotdev/cargo-dist/README.md

 cargo dist generate-ci
 ```

-(This assumes you have set `ci = ["github"]` in your Cargo.toml, which you should do so that things like installers understand that Github Releases are a place to fetch artifacts from.
-You *can* pass "github" to generate-ci to test it out, but it won't persist.
-Maybe that UX should be reworked.)
+> This assumes you have set `ci = ["github"]` in the `[workspace.metadata.dist]` section of your `Cargo.toml`, which you should do so that things like installers understand that Github Releases are a place to fetch artifacts from.
+You *can* pass `-ci=github` to `cargo dist generate-ci` to test it out, but it won't persist.
+Maybe that UX should be reworked.

-See the next section ("Usage (CI)") for how the github workflow is triggered and what it does.
+See the [Usage (CI)](#usage-ci) section for how the Github workflow is triggered and what it does.

 ## Configuring Installers